 As you know, Carleith Primary School has been collecting textiles through our Rag Bag Collection Scheme.
 The leaders of this project are the children in the Eco Hub, they are responsible for phoning Rag Bag for collection, emailing them to request extra bags and for informing the rest of the school what Rag Bag is about.
-Thank you for your continued support with this scheme, if you require any additional bags please contact Mrs Inglis or ask your child to contact the Eco Hub.

 Here you will find activities Carleith Primary School children have been part of or organised in relation to Eco.
 Eco covers a range of topics including: